DaUmega/DaUmega/README.md

 - 👋 Hi, I’m @DaUmega
-- 👀 I’m interested in becoming a cyber security freelancer
+- 👀 I’m interested in becoming a freelancer in Cyber Security
-- 🌱 I’m currently learning at Codam and on the job as an intern in cyber security
+- 🌱 I’m currently learning at Codam and on the job as an intern in Cyber Security
 - 🎓 eJPT Certified, next goal: OSCP
 - 📫 You can reach me at https://www.linkedin.com/in/daumega/
 -